 Students applying to Missouri S&T should submit an undergraduate application for admission and all required materials as described below.
 Applications for the fall semester should be submitted by July 1, for the spring semester by December 1, and for the summer session by May 1.
-All first-time applicants must submit an application fee of $50, paid in U.S. currency only.
 Acceptance is on a rolling basis.

 Regular Admission from High School

 Students should submit the undergraduate application for admission (https://apply.mst.edu/) and high school transcript.
 Freshman applicants have the option of being reviewed with or without a standardized test score (ACT or SAT).
 Students who have previously requested an application review with test scores can request to be reviewed without test scores only if S&T has not already made an admissions decision.